TobiasGruening/ARU-Net/README.md

 + see [train data](#train-data)

 ### Train the model:
+The following describes how to train a model:
 + Have a look at the pix_lab/main/train_aru.py script
 + Parametrize it like you wish (have a look at the data_provider, cost and optimizer scripts to see all parameter)
 + Setting the correct paths and using the default parametrization should work fine for a first training